-Included below are some common terms used at National Avation Academy by our Financial Aid Department and former military students.
+Included below is some of the military terminology used at National Aviation Academy by our Financial Aid Department and former military students.
 Understanding the meaning of such terms may aid you in the process of applying and receiving benefits.

 DD214 – A document of the United States Department of Defense, issued upon a military service member’s retirement, separation or discharge from active-duty military.

 Certificate of Eligibility – This document is required by the Veteran Affairs Office as proof of education eligibility under the Department of Defense.

 NOBE/ Form 2384 -1- (Notice of Basic Eligibility) This form is also required by the Veteran Affairs Office as proof of education eligibility under the Department of Defense.

 MOS – The Army calls their enlisted jobs MOSs, or “Military Occupation Specialties.”
 The Army has around 190 MOSs available for enlisted Soldiers.
 Similar specialties are divided into “branches” or “fields.”
 Some examples include Air Defense, Aviation, and Special Forces.

 AARTS/SMAARTS Transcripts – Proof of military courses completed for the purpose of transferring military credit to college credit.

 BAH – (Basic Allowance for Housing) The Basic Allowance for Housing (BAH) is based on geographic duty location, pay grade, and dependency status.
 The intent of BAH is to provide uniformed servicemembers accurate and equitable housing compensation based on housing costs in local civilian housing markets, and is payable when government quarters are not provided.

 Chapter 30 – The Montgomery GI Bill® – Active Duty (Chapter 30), called “MGIB” for short, provides up to 36 months of education benefits to eligible veterans for: